Is PP405 the Answer to Hair Loss?

 Check out their phase 1 clinical study.

 Drs.
 Lowry and Christofk, together with Dr. Michael Jung a medicinal chemist, co-founded Pelage Pharma.
 They are joined by Drs.
 Daniel Gil and Qing Yu Christina Weng, Chief Executive Officer and Chief Medical Officer of Pelage Pharmaceuticals, respectively.
+They completed an A-1 round of funding in Q1 2024 of $14m led by Google Ventures.
 Pelage Pharmaceuticals is based out of Los Angeles California.

 A Parallel Innovation: TR6 Botanical Complex